-In order to participate in Cooperative Work Experience Education, students shall be enrolled as specified in Title 5, Section 55250.
+In order to participate in Cooperative Work Experience Education, students shall be enrolled as specified in Title 5.
+Section 55250.

-The unit value for work experience or field experience is one semester unit for each five hours of paid work experience per week or four hours of unpaid work experience per week completed during the course.
-Units will be awarded based upon a 15-week semester.
-The maximum occupational work experience units allowable in one semester is four.
+The unit value for work experience or field experience is one semester unit for 75 hours of paid work experience or 60 hours of unpaid work experience completed during the course.
+The maximum occupational work experience units allowable in one semester is eight.